More general admission tickets may be released. Please call the box office at 413.662.2111 x1 to be put on a waiting list.

 What to expect

 This concert is general admission, standing room only.
 A full bar will serve Bright Idea Brewing beers and Berkshire Mountain Distillery spirits.
+This concert is a rain or shine event.

 Planning on dinner before the show?
 Our museum café, Lickety Split, will serve up grass-fed beef burgers, paninis, flatbreads, crispy greens salads, and homemade quiche.